RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

     {{<warning>}}
 To ensure the `gcloud` script configures the endpoints correctly, do not make any changes to it.
     {{</warning>}}

+The `gcloud` script creates 40 endpoints in the consumer application VPC.
+Each endpoint appears in GCP as the configured endpoint name followed by the endpoint number.

+Redis Cloud displays this collection of endpoints as a single endpoint in the admin console.

 ### Accept PSC connection {#accept-psc}